Example courses:

 Autism awareness training

-Over the last decade, our understanding of autism has changed dramatically, with the neurodiversity movement and autistic-led research transforming the landscape of how we understand this much stigmatised and misunderstood identity, particularly in relation to the diversity of experiences and the way other identities intersect.
-As an autistic trainer, who is also trans and non-binary I am well placed to deliver this training.
+Over the last decade, our understanding of autistic people has changed dramatically, with the neurodiversity movement and autistic-led research transforming the landscape of how we understand this much stigmatised and misunderstood identity, particularly in relation to the diversity of experiences and the way other identities intersect.

 This training will cover

-• The myths and stereotypes of autistic people, we will unpick and explore these
+- Myths and stereotypes: we will unpick and explore these.